Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 #### Apabila saya mencetak skor pada lazer, apakah skor tersebut akan muncul pada laman profil saya?

-Scores will show under "recently played" but not in "best performance" yet.
+Skormu akan muncul pada kolom "Rekam Jejak Permainan Terkini" namun tidak pada kolom "Performa Terbaik".

 #### If I set a score on lazer, will it give performance points?

 Scores will already have performance points calculated (you can see this in the "recently played" section of your profile), but it will not contribute to the total value yet.

-#### Does lazer use ScoreV2?
+#### Apakah lazer menggunakan perhitungan ScoreV2?

 Lazer currently uses a new experimental score implementation which is similar to ScoreV2 but not the same.
 This is still in development and we are looking for more feedback on how it feels in various contexts (solo play, leaderboards, tournaments etc.)